 Enter the earth-shattering awesomeness that is a honeymoon fund.

 What is a honeymoon fund?

-A honeymoon fund is a website where you can register for various experiences on your honeymoon, from a dinner on a catamaran, to a couples’ massage, to even your plane tickets.
+A honeymoon fund is a website where you can register for various experiences on your honeymoon, from a dinner on a catamaran, to a couples’ massage.
 Instead of your guests buying you a toaster oven, they can buy you a rain forest hiking excursion.
 Essentially, guests can partially or fully fund any of your honeymoon experiences in lieu of a traditional wedding gift.

 But what is a honeymoon fund really?

 Okay, okay, truth be told, a honeymoon fund site is basically like a classy and somewhat roundabout way of asking for money for your honeymoon (maybe even verging on being analogous with a GoFundMe site?).
 While you register for specific items or experiences, these items are not purchased through the website, but instead, money your guests use to fund your registry is transferred to your bank account, where you can then use it to purchase airfare, that new fancy tent, whatever your wanderlusty heart desires.
 This nuance is why some people still take issue with honeymoon registries- there were a couple of people who second guessed our decision to exclusively use a honeymoon funding site (“But where are you really registered?”), but honestly, if you think the idea of a honeymoon fund is “tacky”, the whole concept of a registry, a specific catalog of items you are asking others to buy you at their election, is equally just as tacky.